underscoreio/essential-slick/src/pages/basics.md

 <div class="callout callout-info">
 **Slick isn't an ORM**

-If you've used other database libraries such as [Hibernate][link-hibernate] or [Active Record][link-active-record], you might expect Slick to be an *Object-Relational Mapping (ORM)* tool.
+If you're familiar with other database libraries such as [Hibernate][link-hibernate] or [Active Record][link-active-record], you might expect Slick to be an *Object-Relational Mapping (ORM)* tool.
 It is not, and it's best not to think of Slick in this way.

 ORMs attempt to map object standard oriented data models onto relational database backends.
 By contrast, Slick provides a more database-like set of tools such as queries, rows and columns.
 We're not going to argue the pros and cons of ORMs here, but if this is an area that interests you, take a look at the [Coming from ORM to Slick][link-ref-orm] article in the Slick manual.